 “Carer” is an identity which all of us may pursue, be it intentional or unintentional.
 We may need to take care of our relatives or friends and become a carer at any moment.
 So, when we are carers, what kind of assistance will we need?
 When we are not carers, how can we utilise our expertise, strengths, knowledge and network to support the family carers in the community?

-This season in our Symposium, we hope to start a dialogue about Carers, arouse public awareness on their needs and community support, with the aim to innovate services for them and relieve their caring burden.
+This season in our Symposium, we started a dialogue about Carers, arouse public awareness on their needs and community support, with the aim to innovate services for them and relieve their caring burden.

 DATE | January 7, 2022 (FRI)